sobri909/LocoKit/README.md

 ## Demo Apps

-- To run the demo app from this repository, do a `pod install` before building
+- To run the ArcKit Demo App from this repository:
+  1. Download or clone the repository
+  1. Run `pod install` in the project folder
+  2. In Xcode, change the project's "Team" to match your Apple Developer Account
+  3. Build and run!
+  4. Go for a walk in your neighbourhood, to see the results :)

-- To see the full SDK features in action in a production app try [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) on the App Store
+- To see the SDK in action in a live, production app, install [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) from the App Store

 ## Code Example